thi-ng/umbrella/packages/wasm-api-dom/README.md

 ## About

-Browser DOM bridge API for hybrid TypeScript & Zig applications.
+Browser DOM bridge API for hybrid TypeScript & WASM (Zig) applications.
 This is a support package for [@thi.ng/wasm-api](https://github.com/thi-ng/umbrella/tree/develop/packages/wasm-api).

 This package provides a minimal, but already quite usable TypeScript core API and related [Ziglang](https://ziglang.org) bindings for UI & DOM